developer-mp/weather_ext/README.md

 # Weather

-Weather is a simple browser extension that shows the current weather condition based on the user's location.
+Weather is a browser extension that shows the current weather condition based on the user's location.

 ## Features